kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

-A short discription on how to set up macOS on the Lenovo Ideapad 330s-15ikb 81F5.
-If your Lenovo IdeaPad or laptop in general is slightly different this complete setup or parts of it may not work for you!
-Please don´t blindly copy-paste anything.
+####A short discription on how to set up macOS on the Lenovo Ideapad 330s-15ikb 81F5.

 **For the best success follow the vanilla OpenCore guide created by Dortania to set everything up: https://dortania.github.io/OpenCore-Install-Guide/**